 When it comes to decision-making around risk and opportunity, particularly in a corporate context, it is vital that people understand, accept and create a dialogue with the values that revolve around the decision.
 As leaders, we are responsible for safe-guarding the well-being of our staff yet at the same, creating a high-performance culture.
 We must establish and protect efficient and effective processes, yet seek to change our models in order to remain relevant in the market.
 We must take up the banner and boldly lead our people and our business into the future, yet also allow other people to lead and be autonomous so that they can realise their potential.
 It is a tight-rope act that never ends.

 People tend to learn better and act on their learnings when they are in control and have autonomy.
 People generally do not like being told what to do.
-They feel a stronger sense of personal power and self-efficacy when they can make their own decisions and create their own structures: Power – risk and opportunity.
+They feel a stronger sense of personal power and self-efficacy when they can make their own decisions and create their own structures.

 People like to feel significant, like they have achieved something.
 People like to feel that they are moving forward, improving and achieving goals.
-People also need to feel a level of status and significance both personally and in social situations: Significance – risk and opportunity.
+People also need to feel a level of status and significance both personally and in social situations.

 People like to know why.
 They enjoy solving problems and puzzles and finding out how things work.
 People are generally curious and enjoy exploring, creating, learning new things and growing.
-People also need to feel a level of variety and change within their field of experience: Knowledge – risk and opportunity.
+People also need to feel a level of variety and change within their field of experience.

 People like to feel connected to others and/or a part of something bigger than themselves.
 People like to feel that they belong – it gives them social identity and a place in a community.
-People need to have interests and hobbies that they can lose themselves in and day-dream: Connection – risk and opportunity.
+People need to have interests and hobbies that they can lose themselves in and day-dream.